 You can then use your Web browser to list and manage the Managed Switch configuration parameters from one central location, just as if you were directly connected to the Managed Switch's console port.
-Web Management requires either MicrosoftInternet Explorer 8.0 or later, Google Chrome, Safari or Mozilla Firefox latest version.
+Web Management requires Google Chrome, Safari or Mozilla Firefox latest version.